dubs3c/dnsIntel/README.md

 The motivation behind dnsIntel was to protect my own network from malvertising and new threats by blocking on the DNS level.
 I run DNSMASQ in my homelab and needed a way to automatically block new threats, and so dnsIntel was born.

 ## How does it work?
-dnsIntel tries to be framework which gives you all the necessary tools write a small script that downloads new domains from any source, and updates your DNS server with new domains to block.
+dnsIntel tries to be framework which gives you all the necessary tools in order to write a small script that downloads new domains from any source, and updates your DNS server with new domains to block.
 The `config.json` contains all configuration and sources from which to download from.
 Everything is stored in a local sqlite database file. dnsIntel will build a blacklist file containing your blocked doamins according to either DNSMASQ or BIND(planned feature) format.

 Scripts/modules can be found in the module folder.